the1lab/1lab/src/1Lab/Path.lagda.md

 extensions `_[_↦_]`.
 :::

-Agda also provides a _heterogeneous_ version of composition (which we sometimes call "CCHM composition"), called `comp`{.Agda}.
+Mikan also provides a _heterogeneous_ version of composition (which we sometimes call "CCHM composition"), called `comp`{.Agda}.
 It too has a corresponding filling operation, called `fill`{.Agda}.
 The idea behind CCHM composition is --- by analogy with `hcomp`{.Agda} expressing that